-Beginning Fall Semester 2021, West Georgia Technical College will offer more online courses through a new platform called "eCampus".
-The eCampus platform allows students to enroll in online courses that are not currently offered at WGTC, there home college, but are offered by another Technical College System of Georgia (TCSG) college.
-Upon completion of the eCampus course, students will earn credit at their home college. eCampus courses are designed to ensure a seamless experience for the student regardless of which technical college they call home.
+In addition to traditional online course offerings, West Georgia Technical College offers online courses through the "eCampus" platform which allows students to enroll in online courses that are not currently offered at WGTC, there home college, but are offered by another Technical College System of Georgia (TCSG) college.
+Upon completion of the eCampus course, students will earn credit at their WGTC home college. eCampus courses are designed to ensure a seamless experience for the student regardless of which technical college they call home.
 For more information and a list of available eCampus courses, visit the eCampus page on the West Georgia Technical College web site.